-COST provides support for enhancing international coordination of nationally-funded research through financing of scientist and researcher networks in various science and technology fields, called COST Actions.
-COST currently consists of 40 Full Members – mostly European countries, including Greece as one of its founding members –, 1 Cooperating Member (Israel) and 1 Partner Member (South Africa).
-COST Actions are open to researchers from universities, public and private research institutes, as well as to non-governmental organizations, the industry sectors and SMEs.
+COST provides support for enhancing international coordination of nationally funded research through funding, networks of scientists and researchers created in different scientific and technological fields.
+These networks are called “COST Actions”.
+COST currently consists of 41 mainly European countries as full members, including Greece as its founding member, one associate member (Israel) and one partner member (South Africa) (https://www.cost.eu/about/members/).
+COST Actions are open to researchers from universities, public and private research institutes, as well as to non-governmental organisations, industry and SMEs

-The COST mandate consists in reducing fragmentation of European investment for research and promoting international cooperation in the context of the European Research Area (ERA).
+The COST mandate consists in reducing fragmentation of European research investment and promoting international cooperation in the context of the European Research Area (ERA).
 COST has a significant role in building the Economic Research Area, since it complements EU framework programme actions, promotes researcher mobility and fosters scientific excellence in virtually all fields, without exception.

-Participation in a running COST Action:
+Participation in an existing COST Action:

-Candidate researchers must send to the GSRI, from their professional e-mail address, a request to participate in the Management Committee of the Action they are interested in, accompanied by the necessary supporting documents (application form, information document– to be found attached, and one-page CV).
+Candidate researchers must send to the GSRI from their professional e-mail, a request to participate in the Management Committee of the Action they are interested in, accompanied by the necessary supporting documents (application form, information document– to be found attached, and one-page CV).The basic conditions that must be met are:

-- b) Research activities of candidates must be relevant to the COST Action in which they wish to participate;
+b) Research activities of candidates must be relevant to the COST Action in which they wish to participate;

 Selection is based on the chronological order in which applications and supporting documents are submitted.
-However, additional, substantial criteria are also taken into account, including a) papers published by candidates over the last five years, b) priority given to younger scientists (i.e. having obtained their degree in the last 8 years) over older ones, c) a balanced gender representation, d) MC members should be affiliated to different organizations, etc.
+However, additional, substantial criteria are also taken into account, including a) papers published by candidates over the last five years, b) priority given to younger scientists (i.e. having obtained their degree in the last 8 years) over older ones, c) a balanced gender representation, d) MC members should be affiliated to different organizations, etc

 The GSRI reserves the right to suspend at any time an MC Committee member after receiving written complaints from the Action Chair or Main Proposer concerning non-participation of such member in Action meetings and activities.
 In special and extraordinary circumstances, following a request by the Action managers, the GSRI may replace nominated MC members with other candidates more suited to the Action, based on the COST principle that participation in a COST Action should always be based on the suitability of the candidate.